khulnasoft-lab/clix.py/docs/tutorial/subcommands/add-typer.md

 That's the core idea.

-You can just create `typer.Typer()` apps and add them inside one another.
+You can just create `clix.Clix()` apps and add them inside one another.

 And you can do that with any levels of commands that you want.

 Do you need sub-sub-sub-subcommands?
-Go ahead, create all the `typer.Typer()`s you need and put them together with `app.add_typer()`.
+Go ahead, create all the `clix.Clix()`s you need and put them together with `app.add_clix()`.

 In the next sections we'll update this with more features, but you already have the core idea.

-This way, in the same spirit of Click, **Typer** applications are composable, each `typer.Typer()` can be a *CLI app* by itself, but it can also be added as a command group to another Typer app.
+This way, in the same spirit of Click, **Clix** applications are composable, each `clix.Clix()` can be a *CLI app* by itself, but it can also be added as a command group to another Clix app.